Fast computation of exact confidence intervals for randomized experiments with binary outcomes: Introduction

-A conventional choice is $\alpha = 0.05$, leading to a 95\% confidence interval.
-Among intervals satisfying \eqref{prob1}, shorter intervals $\mathcal J_\alpha$ more precisely estimate $\theta$ than longer ones, and are therefore more desirable.

-Crucially, $\mathcal J_\alpha$ contains $\theta$ with high probability, regardless of the true value of $\theta$.
-This uniform coverage property guarantees that if many intervals $\mathcal J_\alpha$ are constructed from independent data sets (and $\alpha$ is small), then with high probability most of these intervals will cover their corresponding true parameters \cite[Section II]{neyman1937outline}.\footnote{Precise quantitative statements of this kind can easily be deduced from concentration of measure bounds.
-Specifically, one may apply Hoeffding's inequality to the indicator functions for the events $\{ \theta \in \mathcal J_\alpha \}$.} This is the standard justification for the use of confidence intervals in modern science, where they are enormously popular.

-Many traditional approaches to constructing confidence intervals for experiments with binary outcomes are based on a binomial model for the outcome distribution.
-Examples include Wald intervals \cite[Chapter 10]{wasserman2004all}, which are based on a normal approximation valid in large samples, as well as other interval estimators \cite{branson2019randomization,santner1980small}.
-However, the assumptions underlying the binomial model are highly problematic in typical experimental designs.
-This was noted by Robins in \cite{robins1988confidence}, whose discussion we now briefly summarize.
+Many traditional approaches to constructing confidence intervals for experiments with binary outcomes are based on a binomial model for the observed subject outcomes.
+These include Wald intervals \cite[Chapter 10]{wasserman2004all}, which are based on a normal approximation valid in large samples, as well as other interval estimators \cite{santner1980small}.
+However, the assumptions underlying the binomial model are problematic in typical experimental designs.
+This was noted by Robins in \cite{robins1988confidence}, whose discussion we now summarize.

-Consider an experiment with $n$ subjects, where $m$ subjects are assigned to treatment and the remaining $n-m$ are assigned to control, and the random assignment is such that all possible configurations are equally likely.
-Robins identifies two modeling assumptions under which binomial confidence intervals will cover the true average causal effect at the nominal rate. \begin{enumerate} \item If a subject is exposed to treatment, their outcome may be modeled as a Bernoulli random variable, and the treatment outcomes across subjects are independent with common mean $p_1$.
-Similarly, the control outcomes are independent Bernoulli random variables with common mean $p_2$.
+Consider an experiment with $n$ subjects, where $m$ subjects are randomly assigned to treatment and the remaining $n-m$ are assigned to control, and the random assignment is such that all possible configurations are equally likely.
+Robins identifies two modeling assumptions under which binomial confidence intervals will cover the true average causal effect at the nominal rate, where the notion of ``true average causal effect'' is understood differently for each model. \begin{enumerate}

+\item If a subject is exposed to treatment, their outcome may be modeled as a Bernoulli random variable, and the treatment outcomes across subjects are independent with common mean $p_1$.
+Similarly, the control outcomes are independent Bernoulli random variables with common mean $p_2$, which are also independent from the treatment outcomes.
 Define the average causal effect of treatment as $p_1 - p_2$.
+This quantity is defined using only the experimental subjects.

+\item Suppose that the subjects in the study are drawn uniformly at random from some near-infinite ``superpopulation."
+Let $p_1$ be the proportion of subjects in the superpopulation whose outcome would be $1$ under treatment, and similarly let $p_2$ be the proportion whose outcome would be $1$ under control.
+Again define the average causal effect of treatment as $p_1 - p_2$.
+While notationally similar to the previous model, this estimand is defined using the entire superpopulation, not only the experimental subjects.